GLOSSARY

 1. Taking Extended Breaks or Arriving Late Repeatedly

 Employees who make it a habit to take long time off or report late to work frustrate the working process and set bad examples to others.
-This type of behaviour decreases output, breeds contempt, and burdens the competent workers in the group.
+This type of behavior decreases output, breeds contempt, and burdens the competent workers in the group.

 2. Sabotaging Shared Equipment